Futurae-Technologies/android-sdk-sample/README.md

     Build and run the application on your device or emulator.

 ## 🌿 Branches
-This demo app is also used for development of our new SDK features.
+This sample app is also used for development of our new SDK features.
 You can follow GIT Tags, to see the version of the sample app corresponding to the SDK version you want to use.
-Use branch `/master`: stable & released versions of the demo.
+Use branch `/master`: stable & released versions of the SDK.
 Every other branch is WIP.

 ## 🧩 Architecture